 10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

-Over-prompting, skipping QC, not editing, bland characters -- the most common beginner mistakes in AI writing and concrete strategies to fix them.
+Over-prompting, skipping the consistency check, not editing, bland characters -- the most common beginner mistakes in AI writing and concrete strategies to fix them.

 10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them